spantaleev/matrix-docker-ansible-deploy/docs/obtaining-access-tokens.md

 curl -XPOST -d '{
     "identifier": { "type": "m.id.user", "user": "USERNAME" },
     "password": "PASSWORD",
-    "type": "m.login.password"
+    "type": "m.login.password",
     "device_id": "YOURDEVICEID"
 }' 'https://matrix.YOURDOMAIN/_matrix/client/r0/login'
 ```
 Change `USERNAME`, `PASSWORD`, and `YOURDOMAIN` accordingly.

 `YOURDEVICEID` is optional and can be used to more easily identify the session later.
-When omitted, a random ID will be generated.
+When omitted (mind the commas in the JSON payload if you'll be omitting it), a random device ID will be generated.

 Your response will look like this (prettified):